multi-swe-bench/multi-swe-bench/doc/build-dataset-quick-start.md

 # Introduction

-This document is a brief introduction to the interfaces involved in building datasets,please refer to the detailed 👉[Demo](doc/demo.md) for more information.
+This document is a brief introduction to the interfaces involved in building datasets,please refer to the detailed 👉[contribution demo](doc/contribution-demo.md) for more information.

 This interfaces including three modules:
 * Multi-SWE-Bench data collection module